Shelbournator/thoughts/_posts/2026-01-29-moby-dick-zen-and-the-civilisational-stack.md

 Not only in the transcendent or analytical sense, but also in the poetic, immersive sense of being inside a living world rather than standing outside it.

-But what if the system is throwing errors?
+But what if the Nest of Systems is throwing errors?
 Some modern thinkers in the Western tradition warn that the load-bearing components of our architecture are in danger of collapsing.
 Others point to *this feeling itself* being the bug, rather than the symptom.

 This is how Nietzsche and Emerson, respectively, attempted to patch this layer.
 But the topic demands we circle back.
 Heidegger called this the *hermeneutischer Zirkel*—the hermeneutic circle.
 By revisiting the central question from different angles, we allow the structure to reveal itself to us.